If you’re planning your Southern Spain itinerary, you’re probably wondering where to spend the most time, what cities to visit, and which to skip.

 The highlight of a trip to Cordoba is a visit to the Mezquita Cathedral, an old Islamic mosque converted into a Catholic Cathedral in the 13th century.

-Another historic location that’s well worth your time is the Alcázar de los Reyes Cristianos, with its beautiful gardens dating back to the medieval 10th century.
+Another historic location well worth your time is the Alcázar de los Reyes Cristianos, with its beautiful gardens dating back to the medieval 10th century.
 There, you can admire a variety of plants and trees, stunning water features, and shaded pathways that offer a welcome break from the summer heat.

 Bonus Tips for Other Spain Destinations